MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-The server must receive the client’s request and notify the company about the poll submission.
+The server need to handle the client’s request.
+You have been asked to find which ball game was chosen by the user and show a summary of submitions of all clients till now.
+To do this you will create a middleware.

 The main tasks for this exercise are as follows: